Spring 2026: Phl 820 – Being and Time

 Course Requirements

-• 2 protocols, write-up, up to 900 words, take questions in class
+• 1 protocol, write-up, up to 900 words, take questions in class

 • Regular participation, you are expected to attend every week, except in cases of reasonable excuses